planetarian/BetterDiscordPlugins/README.md

 ## Texty
 Let's you make loud, obnoxious emoji block text using markup e:like this:

+## WhoAreYou
+Displays a user's actual username next to their nickname in chat messages.
+Handy for keeping track of users who change their nicks a lot.

 ## Zalgo
 Creates zalgo text l̕i̸̶͜ḱ͟e͏̶͢ ̨̛t̢̛҉̧ḩ͘i͘̕͏́͟ş̸̢͘͏ (see http://eeemo.net/) by typing e.g. `{{some text here}}` and pressing tab or enter.
 Discord helps keep the corruption from extending beyond the line containing it, so no worries about obscuring unrelated text.